 The Chair should be informed of any possible conflicts of interest at the beginning of the meeting.
-Depending on the level of conflict, the Panel member may be asked to leave the room during the discussion of the relevant application, or asked to not comment on it.
+Depending on the level of conflict, the Panel member may be asked to leave the room during the discussion of the relevant application or asked not to comment on it.

-The Academy operates a "Reviewer 1/Reviewer 2 system".
+The Academy operates a "Reviewer 1/Reviewer 2" system.

-- Reviewer 1: whose expertise will be most closely related to the application, will be invited to lead the discussion and justify their mark out of 7. - Reviewer 2: is the generalist reviewer who will then summarise their views and justify their mark out of 7.
+Reviewer 1: whose expertise will be most closely related to the application, will be invited to lead the discussion and justify their mark out of 7.

+Reviewer 2: is the generalist reviewer who will then summarise their views and justify their mark out of 7.

-The application is then open for discussion by other Panel Members and Reviewer 1 & Reviewer 2 will be asked to agree an overall score if there is a difference of opinion.
+The application is then open for discussion by other Panel members and Reviewer 1 & Reviewer 2 will be asked to agree on an overall score if there is a difference of opinion.